disposableraft/the-curator/notes.md

 `A -> B` would have a lighter edge and `B -> A` would have a heavier edge because the rank of their order.

 **Calculating the Edge Weight**

+**UPDATE:** The below equation for measuring rank is based on a scale of one to ten, which is basically an ordinal scale, because the distances between intervals is inconsistent.
+The top result of one node could have a cosim of 0.0003, while the top result of another node could have a cosim of 0.9.
+Therefore, it would be more accurate and descriptive to use a ratio scale based on cosim.
+(See journal pages 44, 46-7)

 $$ weight = \frac{N - i}{N} $$